venkat1707/anz-hybrid-labs/Guide/_index.md

    ![Screenshot showing the dynamic scopes for update groups](./updatemgmt-dynamicscopes.png)

->**Note: If you want to enable dynamic scopes, you will need to enable the "Dynamic Scoping" preview feature in the subscription
+>**Note: If you want to enable dynamic scopes, you will need to enable the "Dynamic Scoping" preview feature in the subscription.
+This may not work for the lab environment due to access limitations.

    ![Screenshot showing the dynamic scopes for update groups](./updatemgmt-previewdynamicscope.png)